Health Insurance While Abroad

 Supplemental Insurance Providers

 The following supplemental insurance providers are options for your consideration.
 Butler University does not endorse any specific insurance plan.
 Those listed below are provided for your information and reference.
 Your decision to purchase coverage from any provider should be made after careful examination of policy coverage.
 Please contact the policy provider directly for any specific plan questions you may have.

 Virtual International Student Identity Card (ISIC)

 The virtual ISIC can be valuable when studying abroad.
 It is recognized worldwide and immediately proves that you are eligible to receive available discounts on travel, accommodations and admission to museums, theaters and other cultural activities in more than 90 countries.
 It offers savings of up to 50% over commercial fares on intra-European travel and many other benefits, including illness and accidental death insurance coverage.
 Additionally, a 24-hour help line is available to holders of the ISIC.

 Supplemental travel insurance is also included with the purchase of your ISIC.
-You can choose between Basic Insurance, Premium Insurance, or Explorer Insurance.
-Descriptions of each type of insurance can be found here.

 All of the cards have gone virtual now, so once you complete the application, it will prompt you to download the ISIC app and enter your information.